simxnet/zeyr/README.md

 - [ ] Finish image manipulation categories
 - [ ] Add more stats on `system` category
 - [ ] Create a handler for tags
+- [ ] A way to decode webp images with Imagescript

 I don't know how to call them so i made random names.
 ## Contributors ✨